-Intensity: In general, Easy sessions are working at a very comfortable, conversational pace, which certainly may vary daily, depending on how you are feeling.
+Intensity: In general, Easy sessions are working at a very comfortable, conversational pace.

 Descriptions: Endurance Pace / Aerobic Pace / Zone 2

 Variety: Steady Endurance or long sessions

 Intensity: An Upper GREEN Zone effort should still feel relatively easy.
-Conversation should be possible (not while swimming!) and your breathing should be easy and controllable without effort.
-Of course, a very long Z2 session may start to feel a bit tougher at the end as you start to fatigue
+Conversation should be possible and your breathing should be easy and controllable without effort.
+Of course, a very long GREEN Zone session may start to feel a bit tougher at the end as you start to fatigue